 The newly built Port St. Charles is located in Speightstown, which means if you're sailing to Barbados, you can bypass the commercial port in Bridgetown, and sail directly to your final destination for a more expedited process.

-If you just want to experience some time on the open water, without the cost and complications involved with renting a boat you can join an excursion.
-Check out the table below for names and phone numbers for area day sail providers.
+If you merely want to get out onto the water, without the cost and complications associated with renting a boat you can join an excursion.
+Want to know more about this option?
+Check out the listing that follows to find contact information for area day sailing companies.

 |Black Pearl Party Cruise||(246) 826-7245||Carlisle House - Downtown Bridgetown|

 |Good Times Catamaran Cruises||(246) 422-1900||First Avenue - Holetown|